GSA-TTS/FAC/docs/architecture/decisions/0012-switch-to-unified-django-web-app.md

 ## Considerations

 *   We need to prioritize development speed, and therefore simplicity of development environment.
 When the frontend required less state management, the approach of having two separate environments, both relatively simple, was feasible.
-But once one or both of the hit a certain point, the difficulty of managing synchronization between the environments became an impediment.
+But once one or both of them hit a certain point, the difficulty of managing synchronization between the environments became an impediment.
 *   Making the change sooner rather than later means less work to potentially re-do.
 *   Making the change sooner rather than later means a better chance of having the new architecture settled enough for ease of vendor onboarding, which may be happening soon.